Understanding Common Bidet Seat Terms

 S

 Seat Size: Elongated vs. Round – Toilets come with either a round or elongated (oval) bowl.
 Elongated bidet seats are designed to fit elongated toilets, whereas round bidet seats are designed to fit round toilets.
 Because elongated toilets are most popular in the United States, most bidets come in an elongated seat size.
 Many come in both round and elongated seat sizes, and a handful come in round seat sizes only.
-You should not try to install an elongated bidet seat on a round toilet or vice versa, as doing so can risk injury to yourself, your toilet, or the bidet.
+You should not try to install an elongated bidet seat on a round toilet or vice versa, as doing so can risk injury to yourself, your toilet or the bidet.

 Best Bidet Seats with Side Arm Control Panels